 Most of our most common and difficult-to-cure diseases — cancer, diabetes, neurological disorders — involve many genes at the same time.
 So when working with gene networks, it can be hugely valuable to manipulate multiple genes within a network or pathway at the same time.

-The human genome folds itself in coils and loops, and JAX molecular biologist Yijun Ruan is a leader in the discovery of just how important that three-dimensional organization is to health and disease.
+The human genome folds itself in coils and loops, and the 3D genomics laboratory at JAX is a leader in the discovery of just how important that three-dimensional organization is to health and disease.

 In patient-derived tumor xenograft (PDX) clinical trials, tumor models are created using fragments of a patient’s tumor that can be grown in mice to supply test tissue that can be used for research.

 These xenografts are powerful models for assessing the drug efficacy of anti-cancer agents and understanding the molecular mechanisms of drug resistance.
 To realize the potential of this breakthrough, researchers must address the challenges with standardizing the processes and sharing the PDX specimens and data.